3N4N/vim-fault/README.md

 ## Story behind this great name

-I heavily believe that the default colorscheme in vim should be of very low contrast.
+I heavily believe that the default colorscheme in vim should be very minimal.
 But since that's not the case and most of the people don't have any problem with it, it seems that it's me who is the problem.
 That's why I named my personal colorscheme **fault**, a clever (at least in my view) wordplay on the faulty default of vim colorscheme.